 There’s no room for boredom at the majestic Assateague Island National Seashore.
 Children love the touch tank at the visitor’s center.
 Kiting, kayaking, swimming and marveling at the horses who inhabit the island are favorite daytime activities here.
 After dark, grab your flashlights and scout for ghost crabs.

 Camping at Assateague is modern yet rustic.
 There are clean bathrooms, outdoor showers and fire pits, and you can replenish supplies by day in nearby Berlin.
 Try to reserve a site with drive-up parking on the Atlantic side.
 Bayside sites are more protected, but less scenic.
-(Sites start at $30/night, in addition to $20 park entry fee.)
+(Sites start at $30/night, in addition to the park entry fee.)

-Driving Distances: 2 hours 15 minutes from Norfolk, Virginia | 3 hours from Baltimore, Maryland, and Philadelphia, Pennsylvania | 3 hours 30 minutes from Richmond, Virginia | 4 hours from Harrisburg, Pennsylvania | 4 hours 30 minutes from New York, New York
+Driving distances: 2 hours 15 minutes from Norfolk, Virginia | 3 hours from Baltimore, Maryland, and Philadelphia, Pennsylvania | 3 hours 30 minutes from Richmond, Virginia | 4 hours from Harrisburg, Pennsylvania | 4 hours 30 minutes from New York, New York

 3. Beachcomb and eat local in Michigan

 Lower waters in Lake Michigan may have turned this one-time island into a peninsula, but the shores at Fisherman’s Island State Park are as lovely as ever.
 Comb the beaches for fragments of petrified coral known as Petoskey stones.
 Stroll among the wooded dunes.
 Relax into a sunset over Lake Michigan.
-In summer and fall, pick up smoked fish and handmade bread at the Charlevoix Farmers Market and check out the Live on the Lake free summer concert series.
+In summer and fall, pick up fruits, veggies and handmade bread at the Charlevoix Farmers Market and check out the Live on the Lake free summer concert series.